Sife-ops/dmenu_bw/README.md

 Contains objects for each of the Bitwarden item types.
 Each object contains an array named after the property of said item.
-The array contains commands to be evaluated where `$value` is the value of the property of said item. <br>
+The array contains commands to be evaluated where `$value` is the value of the property of said item.

 e.g. copy usernames and passwords to the clipboard and tmux:
 ```javascript